chintan9/plyr-react/README.md

 ## Support

-If you like the project and want to support my work, you can buy me a coffee :)
+If you like the project and want to support my work, give star or fork it.

+## Thanks

+- @iwatakeshi For provide help for convert to typescript.